Map the hidden pressures shaping your school

 What the report reveals

-A clear label like "Proxy-Driven & Risk-Averse" or "Compliance-Heavy & Performance-Pressured" that captures the main forces pulling your school's behavior.
+A clear label like "Focused on Numbers & Afraid to Fail" or "Driven by Inspections & Grades" that captures the main forces driving your school's behavior.

 Visual Diagnostic